titanventura/telegram-channel-automation/Readme.md

 ### Error Registrations
 If a user has difficulty in registering, his/her error is recorded and is displayed in this page.

+##  Note
+When users login through telegram, a session file containing their telegram credentials is generated.This file can be used to access their telegram account.Thus, we have tried to remove it once the job is done.
+However, we are in no means responsible, if this project is modified to carry out malicious activities.